THE ROLE OF THE PRIVATE SECTOR IN THE QUEST FOR TRANSPARENCY

 Susana Silva is the general coordinator for the High-Level Anticorruption Commission, part of the Presidency of the Council of Ministers.
 She is also Peru’s chief expert for the Follow-Up Mechanism for the Implementation of the Inter-American Convention against Corruption (MESICIC)—an anticorruption mechanism of the OAS in Washington, DC.

-President and CEO, Americas Society/Council of the Americas
+Vice President, Americas Society/Council of the Americas

 Editor-in-Chief, Americas Quarterly; Vice President of Policy, Americas Society/Council of the Americas